cloud-ark/kubeplus/examples/getting-started.md

 # Test connectivity from hs2 to hs1 using the IP
 kubectl exec -it $HELLOWORLD_POD_HS2 -n hs2 --kubeconfig=provider.conf -- curl $HS1_POD_IP:5000

+kubectl get networkpolicy -o yaml restrict-cross-ns-traffic -n hs1 kubectl get networkpolicy -o yaml restrict-cross-ns-traffic -n hs2
 ```

+You should see that each policy’s ingress section now includes a rule that uses a namespaceSelector matching the other namespace (using the label `kubernetes.io/metadata.name`).

 The connection should be allowed